Vuyi736/Amazon_Sales/README.md

 2. Unnecessary cloumns were removed
 3. Then later split into a fact table, products_info and customer_info tables.
 4. Duplicates and missing values were handled accordingly using power query.
-5. The customer_info table was special as it lists of information in each row that needed to be split into different columns and then later on, appended into one column.
+5. The customer_info table was special as it had lists of information in each row that needed to be split into different columns and then later on, appended into one column.
 - This was the moment this author discovered the `TOCOL` function in excel that turns arrays into one column, a very handy function for this type of data layout.
 6. Finally, the process ended with a sales table, a products_info and a Customer_info table keeping in mind primary keys for each table.